Does the Victorian era fascinate you?

 On arrival in Hartford, first head to the Corning Fountain in Bushnell Park to get a great shot across the sweeping lawns to the Capitol Building.

-Next, head inside for a free tour of major interior sights, including:
+Next, head inside for a free tour of major interior sights of this National Historic Landmark, including:

 - The Hall of Flags